erictempleton1/react_playground/playground/pages/dark-footer/notes.md

 * Change hover text opactiy.
 * Remove padding from the `last-child` in the column so we don't have extra space added needlessly.
   * Generally don't like using structural helpers like this because they are guaranteed to break if you change the order of elements.
 But I feel reasonably confident I will always want the last item to have less padding.

+`grid-column-start`
+* Specify the start position within a grid column.
+* Basically this column is pretending to be a row.
+Not sure how great an idea this is, but it seems to work.